zslwyuan/AMF-Placer/doc/pages/getStarted.md

 # replace this path with your one to specify where to store the files of extracted data
 set targetFolderPath "/home/tingyuan/tmpFiles/"
 ```
 * c.
 Open your design of your target device or just create empty project of the target device.
 Open the Device window by clicking on the top bar "Window->Device" and execut the command below in the Tcl console of Vivado.
-It might take tens of minutes or ~1hour to finish the extraction due to the slow Tcl execution related to strings and IOs in Vivado.
+It might take tens of minutes or 6 hours to finish the extraction due to the slow Tcl execution (get_site_pins is SOOOO slow...) related to strings and IOs in Vivado.
+(You can run the script at night and go to bed ealier..)
 ```tcl
 # replace XXXXX to indicate where your AMFPlacer is located.
 source XXXXX/AMF-Placer/benchmarks/vivadoScripts/extractDeviceInfo.tcl